 For more information about the difference between Cloud Insight Essentials and Cloud Insight, refer to the What is the difference between Cloud Insight and Cloud Insight Essentials? knowledge base article.
 While the steps remain largely the same, this article assumes a deployment without vulnerability scanning.

 Note: If you choose to deploy with vulnerability scanning, additional charges will be incurred.
-For more information about pricing, refer to the How does the pricing of Cloud Insight Essentials work? knowledge base article.

 Alert Logic provides a policy to create a role to allow Alert Logic permission to access your AWS account.

 This policy allows Cloud Insight Essentials to discover your deployment, perform configuration checks, and integrate Amazon GuardDuty data for display on the Incidents page.
-For more information on the policy and permissions needed for a deployment without vulnerability scanning, refer to the IAM Policy and Permissions for Cloud Insight Essentials knowledge base article.

 Note: If you choose to deploy with vulnerability scanning, a different role and additional permissions are needed for Cloud Insight.
 For more information, refer to the What kind of additional roles and permissions are needed for vulnerability scanning? knowledge base article.